-A graduate assistant is available to mentor and tutor School of Sociology CHS and SOC students in core courses that are required for graduation, specifically in Introduction to Statistics (SBS 200), Quantitative Reasoning in Sociology (SOC 375), and Social Research Methods (SOC 374).
+A graduate assistant is available to mentor and tutor School of Sociology majors in core courses that are required for graduation, specifically in Introduction to Statistics (SBS 200), Quantitative Reasoning in Sociology (SOC 375), and Social Research Methods (SOC 374).

-The School of Sociology will also provide networking opportunities:
+The School of Sociology also provides networking opportunities:

 - For Sociology majors: with Sociology graduates on how their sociology degree helped them achieve their career goals, whether that be direct employment or graduate school.